funvill/funvill.github.io/projects/2014-threadmapofvancouver.md

 layout: project
 title: (2014) Thread map of vancouver
 excerpt: Laser cut map of vancouver with GPS heat map of a years worth of travel.
-categories: Art, maps, Projects, thread, Vancouver, yarn
+categories: Art Projects Maps
+tags: Art maps Projects thread Vancouver yarn
 ---

 I have been collecting data about myself since the start of 2014 as part of the <a href="http://en.wikipedia.org/wiki/Quantified_Self">Quantified Self moment</a> .
 One of the data points that I have been collecting is my location.
 Over the year I have been collecting my location data with these three different applications.